practicusai/docs/docs/tutorial/data-prep-intro.md

 ![](img/data-prep-intro/mini-hist-filter.png)

-- Click on a cell value in _INDUS_ column, e.g. 7.87
+- Click on a cell value in _INDUS_ column, e.g. 6.2
 - Select _Filter to keep <_

-This will remove all _INDUS_ values less than 7.87
+This will remove all _INDUS_ values greater than 6.2

 ![](img/data-prep-intro/filter-cell-menu.png)